MikeBishop/please-retire/draft-bishop-quic-please-retire.md

 runs out of valid CIDs, the connection will close.
 However, the issuer is not obligated to do so as a safeguard against consumers who retire too aggressively.

-However, this leaves the only perpetual obligation in the hands of the issuer:
+This leaves the only perpetual obligation in the hands of the issuer:

 > When an endpoint issues a connection ID, it MUST accept packets that carry
 > this connection ID for the duration of the connection or until its peer